openstack/openstack-manuals/doc/config-reference/source/tables/cinder-api.rst

      - (Integer) Max size allowed per volume, in gigabytes
    * - ``public_endpoint`` = ``None``
      - (String) Public url to use for versions endpoint.
 The default is None, which will use the request's host_url attribute to populate the URL base.
 If Cinder is operating behind a proxy, you will want to change this to represent the proxy's URL.
-   * - ``query_volume_filters`` = ``name, status, metadata, availability_zone, bootable``
+   * - ``query_volume_filters`` = ``name, status, metadata, availability_zone, bootable, group_id``
      - (List) Volume filter options which non-admin user could use to query volumes.
-Default values are: ['name', 'status', 'metadata', 'availability_zone' ,'bootable']
+Default values are: ['name', 'status', 'metadata', 'availability_zone' ,'bootable', 'group_id']
    * - ``transfer_api_class`` = ``cinder.transfer.api.API``
      - (String) The full class name of the volume transfer API class
    * - ``volume_api_class`` = ``cinder.volume.api.API``
      - (String) The full class name of the volume API class to use
    * - ``volume_name_prefix`` = ``openstack-``
-     - (String) Prefix before volume name to differenciate DISCO volume created through openstack and the other ones
+     - (String) Prefix before volume name to differentiate DISCO volume created through openstack and the other ones
    * - ``volume_name_template`` = ``volume-%s``
      - (String) Template string to be used to generate volume names
    * - ``volume_number_multiplier`` = ``-1.0``